githubajaydhage/Javascript-Mastery-Test-App/Javascript Mastery Test Music App/Javascript Mastery Test Music App/README.md

 * Ionicons - for icons such as play/pause/etc.
 * FontAwesomeIcon - for other icons

-## Check out the Live Version at https://lmariemeehan-bloc-jams-react.herokuapp.com

 #### Curious about React?
 See below: